 - If you’re focusing on others: your goal could be to help them achieve what they told you they want.

-Don’t make your company’s birthday about generating leads or making money.
-You’re not Coca Cola or some other huge consumer brand whose birthday campaigns drive immediate purchases.
+Don’t make your company’s birthday about generating leads or making money, unless you're Coca Cola or some other huge consumer brand whose birthday campaigns drive immediate purchases.
 Move your focus away from signups and downloads and form submissions and inbound calls (but do measure them).
 Achieve your goals and the precious leads will come later as a result of a properly executed celebration.

-Step 2: Decide HOW You Want to Celebrate
+Step TWO: Decide HOW You Want to Celebrate

 What do you want to DO for your celebration?
 How BIG do you want to make it?